xenial-io/Tasty/docs/input/docs/plugins/10-plugins.md

 ## Available plugins

-Here are the available plugins per categories:
+Here are the available plugins by category:

 ### Reporters